Please enter valid zip code

 • The monthly fee is much higher than that of many competitors.

-Compare to Other Banks
+Compare to Others

 Banks are eager to compete for your business.
-By comparing what each offers, you can decide which one might be the right home for your hard-earned money.
-Here are some of Citi’s best competitors.
+By comparing their direct deposit features, you can decide which one might be the right home for your hard-earned paycheck.

 First Horizon

-First Horizon is much like Citi in that numerous checking account options are available, but there is no enhanced direct deposit.
+First Horizon is much like Citi in that numerous checking options are available, but there is no enhanced direct deposit.

 This bank is best for those who want branch access across the country but still want the ability to use a robust mobile app to handle everything online.